BitModern/test-quality-doc/docs/analyze.md

 Help;ing you identify the reasons behind the reliability.
 Clicking on the icons takes you directly to the linked test run.

-## Requirements
+## Stories

+Track the number of tests that are linked to your Stories over a specific period.
+Change the date range to trace how your requirements are linked to tests.

-Identifies which of your tests are linked to requirements in your linked repository.
+The graph identifies your tests that are linked to requirements in your linked repository.

 ### Filtering the graph.